winitzki/lamonte-jexer-wikis/apps-wishlist.md

 * Text-Based Window Manager - Jexer is a text-based window manager out of the box.
 But with just a little time one could turn the [tiling window manager example](example-tiling-wm) into a true powerhouse.
+  Check out [Xterm Window Manager](https://gitlab.com/klamonte/xtermwm), it does just that.

 * File Manager - The [file viewer example](example-image-viewer) could
   be a starting point for a 'ranger' like file manager, but with sixel